mikejonestechno/bitburner-scripts/docs/01 gameplay.md

 Analyzing the information I have I still dont know if attacking _n00dles_ be better or worse than trying to hack _foodnstuff_ that already has 2 million at the start.

-**I learnt** the CLI `scan-analyze` command and Netscript `getServer()` method do not provide complete information, and I need more infomration by manual experimentation "trial and error" or by exploring more Netscript methods.
+**I learnt** the CLI `scan-analyze` command and Netscript `getServer()` method do not provide complete information, and I need more information by manual experimentation "trial and error" or by exploring more Netscript methods.

 ## Actually Analyze n00dles and foodnstuff